What are online travel agencies?

 Online travel agencies emerged in the 1990s, using the internet’s extensive reach to aggregate global travel supply into a single place so consumers could book their own travel online.
 These self-service tools reshaped the hotel industry and the way travel was researched and booked, as the general public could now easily plan their trips and reserve their airfare, accommodations, and tours on their own rather than rely on a physical travel agent.

-Sites such as Expedia.com, Booking.com, Airbnb, Hotels.com, and TripAdvisor are often consumers’ first stop when researching and booking their next trip.
-These sites offer value to consumers at all stages of the buying process: problem/need recognition, information search, evaluation of alternatives, purchase decision, and post-purchase behavior.
+Sites such as Expedia.com, Booking.com, Airbnb, Orbitz, Hotels.com, and TripAdvisor are often consumers’ first stop when researching and booking their next trip.
+These sites offer a seamless user experience at all stages of the buying process: problem/need recognition, information search, evaluation of alternatives, purchase decision, and post-purchase behavior.

 Properties of all types and sizes can connect to multiple OTAs through an integrated channel manager.
-A channel manager shares room inventory and rates from your property management system (PMS) to your booking engine and OTAs.
+A distribution system, like a channel manager, shares room inventory and rates from your property management system (PMS) to your booking engine and OTAs.
 Properties that use a channel manager can streamline hotel operations, increase hotel revenue via revenue management best practices, and increase occupancy across channels (all without the fear of overbookings).

-Hotels form partnerships with OTAs by basically outsourcing marketing to OTAs, who then make money through two business models: the merchant model (guest pays in advance) and the commission model (guest pays the hotel at check-in or check-out).
-Most OTAs offer a blended model so that hotels can allow guests to decide which one they’d prefer.
+Hotels form partnerships with OTAs by basically outsourcing marketing to OTAs, who then make money through two business models: the merchant model (guest pays the OTA in advance) and the commission model (guest pays the hotel at check-in or check-out).
+Most OTAs offer a blended model so that hotels can let guests choose which option they’d prefer.

 The merchant model